nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 ![screenshot20](../assets/images/vulnnet_internal/screenshot20.png)

-Looks like we have a password for **rsync**.
+Looks like we have a password for **rsync**!

 I have never heard of rsync before this room, so I did some research.

 ---

 *In general, rsync is a utility for copying and synchronizing files and directories remotely as well as locally in Linux/Unix systems.
-It can be also be used via SSH and is more optimized than`scp`.
+It can be also be used via SSH and is more optimized than `scp`.
 More info [here](https://www.tecmint.com/rsync-local-remote-file-synchronization-commands/)*

 ---

 I also found out how we can enumerate this service from [hacktricks](https://book.hacktricks.xyz/pentesting/873-pentesting-rsync).

-Firstly, we need to enumerate the rsync modules (or shares) that is available.
+Firstly, we need to enumerate the rsync modules (or shares) that are available:

 ```
 rsync --list-only rsync://10.10.102.151